Hollywood Boulevard Commercial and Entertainment District: Decline

-Elsewhere in the district, Hollywood Wax Museum opened in the Christie Realty Building in 1965, the Masonic Temple began leasing out its ground floor in the 1970s and was sold altogether in 1982, the Church of Scientology bought the Christie Hotel in 1974, Shane Building housed The Masque from 1977-1978, and Garden Court Apartments was vacated in 1980, after which it was inhabited by squatters and nicknamed "Hotel Hell."
+Elsewhere in the district, Hollywood Wax Museum opened in the Christie Realty Building in 1965, Seven Seas closed c.
+1970, Masonic Temple began leasing out its ground floor in the 1970s and was sold altogether in 1982, the Church of Scientology bought Christie Hotel in 1974, Shane Building housed The Masque on-and-off from 1977 to 1979, and Garden Court Apartments was vacated in 1980, after which it was inhabited by squatters and nicknamed "Hotel Hell."

 The district's theaters also underwent significant change during this time.
 Pacific Theatres bought Pantages Theater in 1967 and ten years later they partnered with Nederlander Organization to reopen the movie palace as a playhouse.
-Pacific Theatres also bought Warner Theatre in 1968, at which point renamed it Hollywood Pacific Theatre, and in 1978 they converted the theater into three theaters and that they named Pacific 1-2-3.
+Pacific Theatres also bought Warner Theatre in 1968, at which point they renamed it Hollywood Pacific Theatre, and in 1978 they converted the theater into three theaters and that they named Pacific 1-2-3.
 Pacific Theatres also bought New View Theater in 1968 and Vine Theatre in the 1970s, and converted the latter to a Spanish language theater and a two-dollar grindhouse.